Note: As a recap page, all spoilers are unmarked. You have been warned

 - Wizard Duel: Several are seen:

 - The first is between Xykon and Eugene's master Fyron.
 Fyron beats Xykon with magic after a prolonged duel, but is then beaten to death by Xykon.

-- A mortal Xykon and Lirian start to have such a duel, but it has barely begun when Lirian's virus erases Xykon's spell casting abilities.
-Xykon pays her back later when he catches her by surprise and curb stomps Lirian.
+- A mortal Xykon and Lirian start to have such a duel, but it has barely begun when Lirian's virus erases Xykon's spellcasting abilities.
+Xykon pays Lirian back later when, now a lich, he catches her by surprise and curbstomps the Elven druid.

 - You Are Worth Hell: Dorukan and Lirian aren't too unhappy to be trapped in a Soul Gem forever, since it means they get to be Together in Death.